ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](white_level.png)](white_level.png)

-You can of course set the pixel values directly using the "`-fx`" operator.
+You can, of course, set the pixel values directly using the "`-fx`" operator.

 ~~~
 convert test.png -fx 1.0 -alpha off  white_fx.png